 A total cost estimate to harden the S-29 Coastal Structure, to address flooding, SLR and other related risks to vulnerable communities in the C-9 Basin is presented below.
 The estimate includes modifications to the existing structure and control building, addition of a forward pump and construction of flood barriers.
 The additional pumping capacity will extend the conveyance performance for additional years as sea levels rise, delay out of bank flooding, and reduce canal peak stages.
 Additional funds to purchase real estate for the project are included and negotiations with Miami Dade County for land purchase will initiate upon funding confirmation.
 The project is located within an existing Miami-Dade County park and the county can only convey an easement, which will reduce real estate costs.
 The current location of major equipment in the deck of the structure might trigger a need for replacement instead of enhancement, which will be confirmed during Design.
+An integrated basin-wide strategy to reduce peak stages and increase resiliency of the C-9 Basin proposes to leverage the construction of CERP Water Preserve Areas (C-9 and C-11 Impoundment) for additional storage.

-2022 Adjusted Cost \$191,578,859
+20 22 Adjusted Cost \$191,578,859

 Total \$156,623,087

 Real Estate \$ 16,800,000

 Design, Implementation & Construction Management \$18,237,794

 Structure Tie Back (Flood Barrier) \$ 2,769,122

-Forward Pump Backup Generator Facility \$10,448,077
+Forward Pump Backup Generator Facilit ty \$10,448,077

 Forward Pump (2000cfs) \$97,915,774

 Structure Enhancement \$10,452,319

-\May need to be replaced rather than refurbished, costs may be higher.
+May need to be replaced rather than refurbished, costs may be higher.

-\\ Public Land, with potential to be included as cost-matching
+Public Land, with potential to be included as cost-matching

-C-8 Basin and S-28 Coastal Structure Resiliency
+S-28 Coastal Structure and C-8 Basin Resiliency